hairizuanbinnoorazman/blog/content/posts/20210901_settingUpObservabilityGKE.md

 There are various ways to install such components on Kubernetes.
 The direct way is to set create the Kubernetes manifests and directly apply it on the cluster via `kubectl apply -f <file names>`.
 However, it can be kind of a hassle to do so for many manifest files where there are many repeated variables (e.g. namespace, labels etc).
 That is where other templating projects come up to solve to make it easy to "template" out said Kubernetes manifest files.
 One is [Kustomize](https://kustomize.io/).
 Another templating tool to deal with installing stuff is [Helm](https://helm.sh/).
 For this post, Helm will be the most that is mostly used here.

 For Helm, it is assumed that **Helm 3** is being used here.
-Helm 2 is pretty outdated and most of the charts now mostly have instructions on how to install their respective charts but with instructions assuming you have Helm 3.
+Helm 2 is pretty much outdated and most of the charts out there now mostly have instructions on how to install their respective charts with instructions assuming you have Helm 3.

-There may be further updates in the future - the updates will go into the codebase mentioned above.
+There may be further updates in the future for the installation of this observabiltiy tools - the updates will go into the codebase mentioned above.

 ## Install Metrics Component